All Episodes

 We rightly predicted Democrats would want to try to make a political shutdown occur this fall.

-So that was a big part of what we were doing in the big beautiful bill, which you and I both said, hey, it could be better here, it could be better there.
+So that was a big part of what we were doing in the big beautiful bill, which you and I both said, hey, it could be better here.

-But we delivered and we worked together with the president to deliver what I think is a bill that set the stage for this, because we have 150 billion dollars in there for defense, so we could use that and use other money that Russ and his team are doing right now to move money around to be able to pay troops, right?
+But we delivered and we worked together with the president to deliver what I think is a bill that set the stage for this because we have $150 billion in there for defense.

 So now we've got a situation where we're ahead of the curve.

-We're doing the work the American people sent us to DC to do, but Schumer and the Democrats, Hakeem Jeffries, are shutting the government down for purely 100% political purposes because they have nothing else to run on.
+But Schumer and the Democrats, Hakeem Jeffries, are shutting the government down for purely 100% political purposes because they have nothing else to run on.

 President Trump is leading, going around the world, kicking butt, you know, doing great things overseas.

-We're delivering on everything we said we would deliver on and more, and the Democrats have nothing left to do, but basically they're out of ammo and they're just pulling their magazine out and they're throwing it.
+And the Democrats have nothing left to do, but basically they're out of ammo and they're just pulling their magazine out and they're throwing it.

 And that's what the American people are seeing.

-So I think the right track, wrong track uh will go in our favor if we hold the line.
+So I think the right track, wrong track will go in our favor if we hold the line.

 Democrats are the ones who walked away from the table.